elastic/connectors/docs/DOCKER.md

   mssql: connectors.sources.mssql:MSSQLDataSource
 ```

 Notice, that the config file you downloaded might contain more config entries, so you will need to manually copy/change the settings that apply to you.
-It should be sufficient to only update `elasticsearch.host` and `elasticsearch.password` to make Connectors Service run properly for you.
+It should be sufficient to only update `elasticsearch.host`, `elasticsearch.password`, `connector_id` and `service_type` to make Connectors Service run properly for you.

 ### Running connector service in [native mode](https://www.elastic.co/guide/en/enterprise-search/current/native-connectors.html) in Docker

 To run the connector service in native mode, you will need a slightly different configuration file.
-The `native_service_types` config option needs to be populated instead of `connector_id` and `service_type`.
+The `native_service_types` config option needs to be populated while `connector_id` and `service_type` settings should be removed or commented out.
 Normally, when you download a sample configuration file per step 2, you'll be able to run the Connector Service in native mode (as long as the Elasticsearch host and credentials are correct).

 Example of configuration file for connectors service running in native mode: